eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

     for (person in people) { ... }

 This code is, frankly, perfectly reasonable taken at face value.
-Yet in both Java and Ceylon, this code results in a compiler error at the second line, where the `Collection<Geek>` is assigned to a `Collection<Person>`.
+Yet in both Java and Ceylon, this code results in a compile-time error at the second line, where the `Collection<Geek>` is assigned to a `Collection<Person>`.
 Why?
 Well, because if we let the assignment through, the following code would also
 compile: